Cavity-Stabilized Rotating Flames in a Circular Hele-Shaw Burner: Introduction

 \section{Introduction}

 \addvspace{10pt}

-Understanding the propagation dynamics of flames in micro-channels is particularly important for the development of micro-combustion technologies \cite{maruta2011micro, FERNANDEZPELLO2002883} and for safety protection against unwanted fires and explosions in confined spaces \cite{martinez2019role}.
+Understanding the propagation dynamics of flames in micro-channels is particularly important for the development of micro-combustion technologies \cite{maruta2011micro, ju2011microscale, FERNANDEZPELLO2002883} and for safety protection against unwanted fires and explosions in confined spaces \cite{martinez2019role}.
 A key feature of these flames is wall-induced thermal and chemical quenching, which significantly modifies their dynamics and instability characteristics compared with freely propagating flames.
-This effect can be further amplified by geometric confinement of the flow in narrow channels.
+These effects can be further amplified by geometric confinement of the flow in narrow channels.

 Historically, the propagation dynamics of flames in static mixtures within closed or semi-closed channels have been frequently studied.
 These flames have served as a platform to investigate various forms of combustion instabilities (for example, hydrodynamic \cite{al2019darrieus, shen2019flame, sarraf2018quantitative}, thermal-diffusive \cite{daou2021effect}, and thermal-acoustic \cite{veiga2019experimental} instabilities) under two-dimensional, simplified geometries.
-In contrast, flame studies in flowing channels have been relatively scarce, in part due to the challenges involved in designing suitable micro-channel devices capable of performing such experiments.
+By contrast, studies of flames in flowing micro-channels have been comparatively scarce, partly because of the difficulty of designing devices that simultaneously allow well-controlled reactant supply, strong confinement, and optical access.

 This issue can be resolved by using open Hele-Shaw burners with a central inlet.
 An exemplary series of work was conducted by researchers at Tohoku University \cite{kumar2007formation, kumar2007pattern, fan2009experimental, fan2013flame}, who used a burner-heated circular Hele-Shaw cell with well-controlled temperature profiles to investigate various flame patterns and their transition dynamics.
 Under external heating, the wall quenching effects were inhibited, enabling sustained propagation of the flame within the interior of the cell.
 In particular, an interesting pattern of rotating flames (spiral-like \cite{kumar2007pattern} or Pelton-like \cite{fan2009experimental}) was observed at average wall temperatures around 800 K. These self-sustained traveling flames are intriguing as they can modify the effective burning rate and total thermal power beyond the limits of their stationary counterparts, in a manner similar to rotating detonation waves in pressure-gain combustion systems \cite{zhou2016progress}.